bingoesteen/Halve/index.md

 I recently graduated from National University of Malaysia, major in Computer Science focusing on Software Technology

-Currently working and living in Tangerang, Indonesia.
+Currently working in Jakarta, Indonesia.
 My main interests are games, technology, and digital trends.

 I have a strong interest in digital trends and I create concepts for websites and apps.
 My passion is coming up with creative ways to express messages and ensures people to understand.